Investing term

 P/E using the most recent four reported quarters of earnings in the denominator.

-Trailing P/E values a stock using its actual earnings from the most recent four quarters, in contrast to forward P/E's reliance on forecasts.
-It's grounded in real, reported results rather than analyst hopes — more reliable, but backward-looking, so for a rapidly changing company it can misrepresent where things are heading.
-Many investors look at both.
+Trailing P/E values a stock using its actual earnings from the most recent four reported quarters, in contrast to forward P/E's reliance on forecasts.
+It divides the current price by the past twelve months' earnings per share, grounding the valuation in real, reported results rather than analyst hopes.

 For example